Noahknp38/pomodoro/README.md

 <h1>What is Pomodoro?</h1>

-The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
+The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s. <br>
 It involves breaking work into intervals, traditionally 25 minutes in length, separated by short breaks.
 These intervals are known as "Pomodoris".

 <h1>How it works</h1>